homerquan/spinel/README.md

 NOTE: a new version with ractivejs is close to release soon!

 - Backbone + Hypermeida (automatic model generating)
-- webcomponents by polymer
+- Webcomponents by polymer
-- requirejs
+- Requirejs
-- Bootstrap 3.x
+- Bootstrap + Font awesome
 - handlebars
 - PubSub
 - Less
 - Base Class and Mixins
 - Session management
-- Out of box login (both page or modal), register
+- Out of box login (both page or modal), register, notification
-- Out of box query suggestion, search result
-- notification

 ##Commercial Support
 Commercial support for this library is available upon request: support@homerquan.com